Table of Contents

 Evolutionary psychologists have proposed another perspective on altruism.
 They redefine self-interest in terms of reproductive success, and this is expanded to include the reproductive success of related individuals, called inclusive fitness.
 The evolutionary perspective is that people aim to maximize their inclusive fitness, and so they are more likely to help people who are related to them.

 Another significant finding regarding altruism is the bystander effect.
 Bystander intervention is when an individual helps a stranger who is in distress.
 However, studies have shown that the presence of others can influence whether a person acts or not.
 In general, if there are more onlookers in a crisis situation, an individual is less likely to take personal responsibility and act.

 Social support refers to the network of social contacts an individual can rely on in times of stress.
 People can provide emotional support, information, tangible resources or companionship to help an individual deal with a stressor.
 As such, social support helps reduce stress or the impact of a stressful event.

-Social support is useful for different types of stressors, from a physical illness such as cancer or stroke, to the death of a loved one, discrimination and many others.
+Social support is used for different types of stressors, from a physical illness such as cancer or stroke to the death of a loved one, discrimination, and many others.
 In addition to reducing stress, social support is associated with health benefits.
 For example, students with social support have better immune systems and this may account for a lower incidence of sickness during stressful academic periods.
 Good social support has also been associated with faster recovery in patients who are suffering from an illness or who have undergone surgery.
-People with a lack of social support are at increased risk of death from an illness and suicide.
+People with a lack of social support are at increased risk of death from illness and suicide.